defold/extension-spine/docs/index.md

 *Skin*
 : If your model has skins, select the one you want it to start with.

+*Create Go Bones*
+: Check this to create bones that can be accessed at runtime.

+*Playback Rate*
+: Set this to change the animation playback rate.

+*Offset*
+: Set this to change how far into the animation to start.
+A value of 0 means that the animation will start from the beginning while a value of 0.5 will start the animation halfway from start to finish.

 You should now be able to view your Spine model in the editor:

 ![Spine model in editor](spinemodel.png)